jenningstcj/Elm-Workshop/readme.md

 Specifically, we are sending a latitude/longitude object to JavaScript to update our map and receiving new values in Elm when the map is moved independently.

-Let's use our new ports in Main.elm:
+Let's use our new ports in src/Main.elm:
 ```
 import GMaps exposing (moveMap, mapMoved)